 The vulnerability as specified in ISO/IEC TR 24772-1:2019 clause 6.59 applies to Java.

-Java will throw an exception if a thread is not activated.
+Java will throw an exception if a thread is not able to be created.
 The “java.lang.OutOfMemoryError: Failed to create a thread” message occurs when the system does not have enough resources to create a new thread.
 There are three possible causes for this message: inadequate user/application resources, lack of native (or system) memory or there are too many threads already running.

 A try/catch can be used to ensure that if an OutOfMemoryError is encountered, then processes can be gracefully shutdown and resources cleanly released.
 It is generally not recommended that any other recovery be attempted.

+A thread that has visibility to another thread object can test t.isAlive() to determine if the thread is executing.

+The use of the Java Executor Framework (java.util.concurrent.Executor) provides a framework for efficiently managing multiple threads.
+For instance, it allows for the easy creation of a thread pool containing multiple threads, such as the creation of five threads:

+ExecutorService executor = Executors.newFixedThreadPool(5);

+Managing threads through a framework such as this can avert potential problems with thread activation and management.

 6.59.2 Guidance to language users